Warning: Excessive Schmoopiness

 But he doesn't.

-"So," Jeff swipes at his forehead.
+"So," Jeff starts, and swipes at his forehead.
 "You wanna take them now, like right now?"

-Annie releases her lower lip reddened by the roll of her teeth.
+Annie releases her lower lip reddened by the roll of her teeth, her shoulders lifting in a tiny shrug.
 "I don't think I'll be able to concentrate at the party otherwise.
 What do you think?
 If you want to wait, we'll wait."

 Annie chuckles, though the sound is a little flat.
 "Look at us being all polite."